erik-nystrom/php-i18n-extr/README.md

 # PHP i18n Extraction Utility

-Extract translation tokens from .php, .html, and .js files.
+Extract translation tokens from .php, .html, and .js files, and export in .pot file format.

 ## Why did I make this?

 I wanted to roll my own translation system while still keeping things similar to PHP's gettext implementation.
-Instead of `_()` I opted to use `__()` for my translation method, but you can use whatever you'd like.

 This utility will also extract from .js files, which is an added bonus.